This post was updated on March 27, 2025, with the correct genetics.

 While dense, the buds lacked bounce, falling flat after grinding.
 There were also a few underdeveloped seeds.
 Tasmanian Botanics's Garnet does not pass my Sticky Icky Test.

 Starting at 185C in my Venty, Tasmanian Botanics's Garnet delivers a lemony diesel flavour with a subtle creamy sweetness.
 A bit of a creeper, Garnet’s effects start with an uptick in mood and energy, melting away any agitations or frustrations I might have been feeling prior to medicating.
 I often found myself dancing around the house while doing chores shortly after consuming Garnet.
 As she settles, Garnet offers something no other flower on the Australian medicinal market has given me: creative focus.
 Initially, I thought this creativity could have been sparked by my recent trip to Melbourne or the lively spring atmosphere with Toowoomba’s Carnival of Flowers in full swing.
-While correlation doesn’t always mean causation… More often than not once Garnet settled, I found myself diving into something creative.
-Garnet isn’t sedating, thus she would be best suited in an early morning to early afternoon slot in my rotation.
+While correlation doesn’t always mean causation… More often than not, once Garnet settled, I found myself diving into something creative.
+Garnet isn’t sedating, so she would be best suited in an early morning to early afternoon slot in my rotation.

 Will I refill this prescription?
 Eventually.
 I liked Tasmanian Botanics's Garnet a lot.
 However, this first batch had some notable drawbacks.
 The biggest… within days of opening, Garnet’s terpene profile diminished significantly which translated into me chasing effects.
 While Garnet brings the creative focus I love… She still needs to be dialled in a little bit.
 In the end, it’s Garnet’s price point of $80 that saves her from a two-star review.